 Our key actions

-55 million scam calls blocked in first 12 months of new rules being in force
+Over 357 million scam calls blocked in first 12 months of new rules being in force

-Unlawful financial service marketing and phone scams are our focus in 2020–21.
+Unlawful financial service marketing and phone scams are an ACMA focus in 2021–22.

-We are taking the fight to scammers to disrupt their ‘business’ model and protect Australians.
-During the quarter, we:
+We are taking the fight to scammers to disrupt their activities and protect Australians.
+During the quarter we:

-- Worked behind the scenes with government agencies and telcos to disrupt SMS scams.
+- worked behind the scenes with telcos, government agencies and other trusted brands to disrupt phone scams.

 Find out more about how to protect yourself from phone scams.